LewisCM14/restaurant-booking-app/README.md

     * STEP SIX - Press Enter to create your local clone.

+    *If GitPod is your chosen IDE from the link above the Gitpod button can be clicked to open up the repository code on your local machine*

 [Return to Table of Contents](#contents)
 ___
 ## Technologies Used <a name ='tech'></a>